Doomlazer/SCI-Scripts-for-SCICompanion-Compiling/README.md

 The source code builds on the Sci-Scripts decompile of LB2, which generates thousands of erros if SCICompanion tries compiling it.
 Importing 997.voc removes all but a few issues which can be viewed in the commit history.

-Warning: Although the game compiles without error, there are still several crashes and other issues that need to be worked through.
+Warning: Although the game compiles without error, there are still several crashes and other signifcant bugs that need to be fixed.

 SCICompanion
 https://scicompanion.com/